AaltoVision/ADVIO/README.md

 * __Tango poses (area learning):__ The Google Tango area learning poses (translation and orientation) are captured at 60 Hz.

 * __Camera frames:__ Video from the wide-angle (fisheye) camera on the Tango.
-Captured at 30 fps with  640 by 480 resolution.
+Captured at ~5 fps with  640 by 480 resolution.
+The frames are packed into an MPEG-4 video file.

 * __Tango point clouds:__ Tango point cloud data acquired by the Tango device and aligned to the current pose of the device.
+Sampling rate is not uniform.
+Timestamps are stored in `point-cloud.csv`.
+The actual point clouds are stored in the corresponding `point-cloud-$index.csv`.

 ## Pixel